Martins6/Martins6/README.md

-I'm a Data Scientist, BSc in Statistics.
+I'm a Data Scientist | Machine Learning Engineer.

+🧑‍🎓 I have a BSc in Statistics and I'm a grad student in Computer Science.

-- 🔭 I’m currently studying **Causal Inference**.
+- 🔭 I’m currently studying **Genetic Programming (GP)**.
 - 📖 I'm fascinated about the following topics:
+  - Natural Language Processing (NLP)
+  - Network Science
+  - Conformal Prediction (CP)
   - Recommendation Systems
-  - NLP
-  - Network Science
   - Time Series
   - Spatial Statistics
-  - Deep Learning
+  - Causal Inference

 ### Connect with me and start a chat:
 - [LinkedIn](https://www.linkedin.com/in/adriel-martins-12839a128/)